jrdn91/material-ui-rte/README.md

 - [ ] Image controls
 - [ ] Support for custom controls
 - [ ] support for additional draft.js plugins
+- [ ] support for plain text and html as initial values

 PR's welcome!